The Centre Mersenne, One Year On

 Support to editorial process with Open Journal System (OJS)

 Development and adaptation of 4 OJS instances, after the specificities of each journal's editorial process.
 Each journal has its own editorial process with different peer review models and we had to adapt the OJS systems.

 Creation of 3 LaTeX layouts with specificities of each journal.

 IT adaptation of the platform

-For accessibility reasons, the centre Mersenne decided make the TeX source files available to the reader.
+For accessibility reasons, Centre Mersenne decided make the TeX source files available to the reader.
 TeX sources are indeed easier to read by screen readers for the visually impaired.

 Feedback on our economic model

-As explained in the article titled “Introducing the Centre Mersenne”, the centre Mersenne adopted a mixed economic model: basic services that are free, additional services (not required for publication) that are charged.
+As explained in the article titled “Introducing the Centre Mersenne”, Centre Mersenne adopted a mixed economic model: basic services that are free, additional services (not required for publication) that are charged.

-So far, 5 of our services are charged: copyediting, typesetting and proofreading, managing editor, plagiarisme detection, print-on-demand.
+So far, 5 of our services are charged: copy editing, typesetting and proofreading, managing editor, plagiarism detection, print-on-demand.
 Typesetting and proofreading is the most requested service (by most of the journals).
-Copyediting was selected by one journal.
+Copy editing was selected by one journal.

 All the Cedram journals that benefit from the Typesetting service are financially supported by INSMI (CNRS), which provides funds directly to Cedram/centre Mersenne.